garfieldmoore/mychesscalculator.api/readme.md

 ```

 #### Games
-The games will need to be persisted and retrieved.
-This should contain, the name of the opponent, grade, the result of the game (0, 1, or -1) and the grading body.
+The games contain the name of the opponent, grade, the grading body and the result of the game (0, 1, or -1).

 The grading body is required so that a player can add games across national and international bodies.

-The API stores and retrieves all games.
+The API currently stores and retrieves all games.

 ```json
 Games[